ghuangchen01/cse15l-lab-reports/LabReport1.md

 ![Image](cd1.png)
 <br/>
 <p>The working directory was home/</p>
-<p>There were no result so I didn't take a screen shot to it, the reason it is no result is because cd command means change directory but we didn't specify which directory we want to change to so there is no result.</p>
+<p>There were no result as the screen shot showed, the next line is [user@sahara~], the reason it is no result is because cd command means change directory but we didn't specify which directory we want to change to so there is no result.</p>
 2.
 <br/>
 <p>Screen Shot:</p>